EvandroDelgado/WooCommerce/README.md

 - Mesmerize Companion.

-You can access the site on: trabalhos.esmad.ipp.pt/tsiw/18-19/nes/wp_group02/
+You can access the site on (copy link): trabalhos.esmad.ipp.pt/tsiw/18-19/nes/wp_group02/